singhrakeshgkp/spring-cloud-native/README.md

 ```
 # Branches
 ### 001-dev-exp
-<p>Here we will create a simple spring boot application and do the some changes and run the application.</p>
+<p>Here we will create a simple spring boot application and do the some changes and run the application.for more details follow [link](/001-dev-exp.md)</p>